-For the year ended December 31, 2021, there were no outstanding awards included in the calculation of diluted weighted average shares outstanding and no potential common shares included in the calculation of diluted EPS, as no securities were dilutive.
-There were 1,306,824 outstanding stock options and 11,664 unvested restricted stock awards not included in the calculation of diluted EPS for the year ended December 31, 2021, as the effect would be antidilutive.
-For the comparable year ended December 31, 2020, 526,244 outstanding stock options and 26,665 outstanding restricted stock awards were included in the calculation of diluted Weighted average shares outstanding, resulting in 193,568 potential common shares included in the calculation of diluted EPS.
-There were 690,919 outstanding stock options not included in the calculation of diluted EPS for the year ended December 31, 2020, as the effect would be antidilutive.
+For the years ended December 31, 2022 and December 31, 2021, there were no outstanding awards included in the calculation of diluted weighted average shares outstanding and no potential common shares included in the calculation of diluted EPS, as no securities were dilutive.
+There were 1,425,693 outstanding stock options and 2,500 unvested restricted stock awards not included in the calculation of diluted EPS for the year ended December 31, 2022, as the effect would be antidilutive.
+For the comparable year ended December 31, 2021, there were 1,306,824 outstanding stock options and 11,664 unvested restricted stock awards not included in the calculation of diluted EPS, as the effect would be antidilutive.